bojeran/dotfiles/.setup-os/windows/README.md

  - Optionally you can also automate the privacy answers at the first startup of windows.
    (Not sure how, probably with ADK (Windows Assessment and Deployment Kit))

 # Windows Setup

+- Explorer -> This PC -> Right-Click C: drive (and/or any other drive) -> General -> uncheck: Allow files on this drive to have contents indexed in addition to file properties

+- Install simplewall
+  - Import "default.xml" (previous configurations)
+  - Configure manually

+- Install firefox
+  - optionally create a firefox profile: Win+R -> `firefox -P`
+  - Run the `privacy.sexy` script for firefox
+  - Configure manually

 - Install chocolatey (https://chocolatey.org/install)
   - Install OpenSSL